mongodb/docs/source/reference/glossary.rst

       each running process.
 You can use a process's PID to inspect a running process and send signals to it.

-TODO: where is this even used in the docs?

    JSONP
       :term:`JSON` with Padding.
 Refers to a method of injecting JSON into applications.
 Presents potential security concerns.